 4. Counseling.

-Counseling is another online service and provides students with an abbreviated education plan that helps to guide you as you select courses for your first semester.
-Whether you plan to complete a certificate, a degree, transfer, or take a course or two for self improvement, counseling is designed to provide informative, yet practical advice.
+Counseling is another important service that can be completed either in person at a college Transition to Success event or other Orientation program, or online and provides students with an abbreviated education plan that helps to guide you as you select courses for your first semester.
+Whether you plan to complete a certificate, a degree, transfer, or take a course or two for self improvement, counseling is designed to provide informative, yet practical advise.
 Counseling is your map to college success.
-Students must complete orientation and can access online counseling through WebAdvisor.
+Students may access orientation and counseling online through WebAdvisor.